Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/troubleshooting-mail-sent-to-office-365.md

 ## <a name="traffic-from-my-ip-address-is-throttled-by-eop"></a>Le trafic provenant de mon adresse IP est limité par EOP

-Si vous recevez une notification d'échec de remise d'EOP, cela indique que votre adresse IP est limitée par EOP, par exemple :
+Si vous recevez une notification d’échec de remise d’EOP, cela indique que votre adresse IP est limitée par EOP, par exemple :

  `host xxxx.outlook.com [x.x.x.x]: 451 4.7.550 Access denied, please try again later`

-Vous avez reçu une notification d'échec de remise car une activité suspecte a été détectée sur l'adresse IP et a été restreinte temporairement le temps d'effectuer des évaluations supplémentaires.
-Si la suspicion est désactivée au cours de l'évaluation, cette restriction est bientôt levée.
+You received the NDR because suspicious activity has been detected from the IP address and it has been temporarily restricted while it is being further evaluated.
+If the suspicion is cleared through evaluation, this restriction will be lifted shortly.

 ## <a name="i-cant-receive-email-from-senders-in-microsoft-365"></a>Je ne peux pas recevoir d’e-mail d’expéditeurs dans Microsoft 365